truenas/catalog_update/README.md

 #### 2. `upgrade_strategy`

-`upgrade_strategy` is an executable file which should accept the following format as input:
+`upgrade_strategy` is an executable file which should accept the following format as input via stdin:

 ```
 {